sst/sst/www/docs/design-principles.md

 ]);
 ```

+---

-### Having an escape hatch
+## Having an escape hatch

-We are continually working to improve the design of the SST constructs.
-Feel free to send us your feedback <a href={ config.discord }>via Discord</a> or <a href={ `mailto:${config.email}` }>email</a>.

-That said, you might run into cases where you are trying to do something that these constructs do not support.
+With the design of SST's constructs you might run into cases where you are trying to do something that is not supported.
 In these cases, you can fallback to using the native CDK constructs instead.

-This _escape hatch_ ensures that you won't be locked in to using SST's constructs.
+This _escape hatch_ ensures that you are not locked into using SST's constructs.

+That said, if you have a use case that we should address, jump on our <a href={ config.discord }>Discord</a> and let us know.

+---

 ## Zero-config

 One of the big reasons we built SST was because the development environment for serverless always felt lacking.
-It lacked a tight feedback loop, something the [Live Lambda Development](live-lambda-development.md) tries to address.
+It lacked a tight feedback loop, something the [Live Lambda Development](live-lambda-development.md) addresses.
 But you also needed to configure multiple plugins, Webpack, Babel, TypeScript, testing frameworks, linters etc. These setups were often brittle and relied on separate project maintainers to keep up to date.
 This might've been fine if you are an individual developer who has a ton of experience with serverless.
 But if you are a part of a larger team or are just getting started with serverless, it can be very challenging just to get your dev environment up and running.

 Hence, one of the design principles of SST is to make sure that the development environment works out of the box.
 It comes _batteries included_.
 And needs little to no configuration.

+You can learn more about this if you [check out our tutorial](learn/index.md).